Ajaysdhillon/Resume-Classifier-and-Job-Role-Predictor/README.md

 scikit-learn

 joblib

-Dataset
+📊 Dataset
-The dataset consists of resumes in text format, with the following expected columns:
+The dataset consists of resumes in CSV format with the following expected columns:

-resume_text: The raw text content of the resume.
+resume_text: The raw content of the resume (in text format).

-profession: The job role/label associated with the resume.
+profession: The predicted job role (the label).

-Please ensure your dataset is in a CSV file, and update the code to point to the correct dataset path.

-Project Workflow
+🛠 Project Workflow
-Data Preprocessing:
+1. Data Preprocessing

-Converts all text to lowercase.
+We clean the resume text by:

+Lowercasing the text.

-Removes special characters and digits.
+Removing special characters and digits.

-Tokenizes the text and removes stopwords.

-Lemmatizes the tokens for consistency.
+Tokenizing the text.

+Removing stopwords.

+Lemmatizing the tokens.

-Feature Extraction:
+2. Feature Extraction

-Converts the cleaned text into numerical features using the TF-IDF vectorizer.
+We use TF-IDF Vectorization to transform the cleaned text into numerical features, which can be understood by machine learning models.

-Model Training:
+3. Model Training

-Trains two machine learning models:
+We train two machine learning models:

-Naive Bayes: A probabilistic classifier that is fast and effective for text classification.
+Naive Bayes: A fast and effective text classification algorithm.

-SVM: A robust model for text classification, with hyperparameter tuning using GridSearchCV.
+SVM (Support Vector Machine): A more robust classifier optimized using GridSearchCV.

-Model Evaluation:
+4. Model Evaluation

-The models are evaluated based on accuracy, precision, recall, and F1-score.

-The classification report is printed for both models.
+We evaluate the models based on:

+Accuracy: How often the classifier makes the correct prediction.

+Precision: How many of the predicted positives are actually positive.

+Recall: How many of the actual positives are correctly identified.

+F1-score: The harmonic mean of precision and recall.

-Model Saving:
+5. Model Saving

-The best SVM model and the TF-IDF vectorizer are saved using joblib for future use.
+Finally, we save the trained models and vectorizer using joblib for future predictions.